karimbahgat/transformio/README.md

 For raster datasets which consist of regularly spaced grid cells, each cell or image pixel needs to be projected and resampled to another coordinate system.
 Such raster transformation is more complicated and involves more steps than in the case of vector transformation.
 Transformio greatly simplifies this process, and works seamlessly with the Pillow imaging library.

+There are two basic steps to this process that transformio handles behind the scenes.

+The first is the process of mapping coordinates between the two coordinate systems.
+Forward or backward...

+The second is how to resample and interpolate the pixels.
+Currently, transformio only supports nearest neighbour resampling...

 ### *Raster reprojection*

 One common use-case is just reprojecting a raster dataset from one projection to another.